Frequently Asked Questions

 We receive many inquiries and frequently asked questions regarding the cost of treatment and whether or not it’s free.
 MARR is a private, non-profit drug and alcohol rehab center that accepts donations; however, there is a fee for our specialized addiction treatment.
 In an effort to make addiction treatment more affordable, we offer scholarships and an installment plan.

-Clients are allowed to apply for/request a Therapeutic Leave (TL) after Phase I of addiction treatment (usually 30 days).
+Clients are allowed to apply for/request a Therapeutic Leave (TL) after Phase I of addiction treatment, which lasts 45 days.